CIROH-UA/ngen-datastream/docs/CIROH_devcon_2024/workshop.md

 ## Start
 1) Install `ngen-datastream` by following [INSTALL.md](https://github.com/JordanLaserGit/ngen-datastream/blob/main/INSTALL.md)

 2) Now we can issue `ngen-datastream` commands.
 First, we will issue the command available in the repository's main [README.md](https://github.com/CIROH-UA/ngen-datastream?tab=readme-ov-file#run-it).
-If you downloaded files prior to the workshop, replace the arguement URLs in the commands below with local paths.
+If you downloaded files prior to the workshop, replace the argument URLs in the commands below with local paths.

    This command will execute a 24 hour NextGen simulation over VPU 09 (11,000 catchments) with CFE, SLOTH, PET, and NOM configuration distributed over 4 processes.
-The `time` command has been placed infront of `stream.sh` so that we will get the runtime following execution.
+The `time` command has been placed in front of `stream.sh` so that we will get the runtime following execution.
    ```
    time ./scripts/stream.sh \
     -s 202405200100 \